Curvature tensor of smoothable Alexandrov spaces: Formulations

 \subsection{Test functions}

-In this subsection, we introduce a class of \emph{test functions} and define their convergence.
-These definitions will be used to define measure-valued tensors and their convergence.
+In this subsection, we introduce a class of test functions and define their convergence.

 Test functions form a narrow class of functions defined via a formula.
-It is just one possible choice of a class containing sufficiently smooth DC functions; see Section~\ref{sec:DC}.
-We could use other definitions as well; see Section~\ref{sec:concept}.
+It is just one possible choice of a class containing sufficiently smooth DC functions; see the remarks in the next section.

 Recall that the distance between points $x,y$ in a metric space is denoted by $|x-y|$; we will denote by $\dist_x$ the distance function $\dist_x\:y\mapsto |x-y|$.